Zuber-group/CryoVesNet/README.md

 pl.run_deep(force_run=True)
 </pre>
 > We are rescaling the mask to the original size of the tomogram.
-You cn set level of test time data augmentation by setting value of the augmentation_level.
+You can set level of test time data augmentation by setting value of the augmentation_level.
 The default value is 1 which means no augmentation.
 > The signature of the run_deep method is as follows:<pre> run_deep(force_run=False, rescale=None, gauss=True, augmentation_level=1, weight_path=None) </pre>

 5. Rescale the mask to the original size of the tomogram